NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • UV Protection: Many wine fridges have UV-resistant doors to shield wine from light.

 In contrast, a regular fridge is optimized for food, not wine.
-For serious wine preservation, a wine fridge is the better choice.
+For serious wine preservation, a wine fridge or cabinet is the better choice.

 Can I Store Unopened Wine in the Fridge?